victorwss/flappy-bird-racing/README.md

 The first player to reach the end wins!

 However, to reach the end, it will be a long and troublesome path full of hazards and enemies.
 Everything kills you, so watch out.
-However, you have infinite lifes, and respawn a few seconds after the death, so you can always try again until you do it.
+But, you have infinite lifes, and will respawn a few seconds after the death, so you can always try again until you do it.

 First, choose if you want the easy mode (5 levels) or the hard mode (13 levels).
 They gets harder and harder.